KoronkowyKorp/discord-channel-streaming-bot/README.md

 # discord-channel-streaming-bot
 Discord bot for streaming data from an authorized channel within a server

+## Database
+Write now the system relies on a sqlite3 database to store data produced by the bot.

+As of now, servers need to be MANUALLY ADDED via connection to the database.

 ## Python dev setup
 Set up a virtual environment by running